1998 Winter Olympics: The Olympic torch relay

-The Olympic torch was lit by sunlight during a ceremony organized by the Temple of Hera at Olympia, Greece on 19 December 1997.
-A Greek alpine skier started the relay towards Athens where a ceremony was held at the Panathenaic Stadium.
-On 22 December, the flame was transported to Japan by airplane.
-On 4 January, the 1998 Winter Olympics torch relay flame was divided into three parts in order for it to pass through every Japanese prefecture by three distinct routes: the Sea of Japan Route, the Pacific Route, and the Eastern Route.
-The start, on 6 January, was from Okinawa, Kagoshima, and Hokkaido.
-By 23 January, the relay had travelled through all 120 municipalities of Nagano Prefecture, and finally arrived in Nagano City on 5 February.
-The following day, after traveling through each district of the city, the relay arrived at the central square where three former athletes passed the flames to three members of the organizing committee.
-These three committee members then lit a torch held by Juan Antonio Samaranch.
-On 7 February, the flame travelled another 10 kilometers, and the figure skater Midori Ito lit the cauldron at Nagano Olympic Stadium during the opening ceremonies.
+The Olympic torch was lit by sunlight during the ceremony held Temple of Hera at Olympia, Greece on 19 December 1997.
+Vassilis Dimitriadis, a Greek alpine skier started the Greek leg towards Athens where the handover ceremony was held at the Panathenaic Stadium.
+The flame burned from 27 to 30 December in the Ginza yard, and from 31 December to 4 January in the Yoyogi Park.
+On the morning on that day the flame was split into three and taken by plane to three destinations: the Kantō route, starting from Hokkaido; the Pacific Ocean route, starting from Kagoshima; and the Sea of Japan route starting in Okinawa.
+On 23 January evening, the three flames arrived on Nagano Prefecture after 120 stops.
+Finally, these three routes were unified in the city of Nagano in on the night of 6 February.
+The following day, after traveling through each district of the city, the relays simultaneously arrived at the central square where three former athletes passed the flames to three members of the organizing committee who lit a celebration cauldron gathering the flame into one.
+After that, the unified flame was used to light another torch held by Juan Antonio Samaranch.
+In the early hours of the 7 February morning, the final leg started and the flame travelled another 10 kilometers to the Olympic Stadium and the figure skater Midori Ito lit the cauldron at Nagano Olympic Stadium during the opening ceremonies.

 The Olympic Flame Relay in Japan was sponsored by Coca-Cola, lasted 33 days and travelled 1,162 kilometers.
 A group of 5.5 million people took part in relay activities.
-Over the distance of the relay, which was run or skied, the flame was always followed by a group of six people: the runner who carried the flame, some who accompanied the carrier, and four people in supporting roles, for a total of 6,901 people.
-In addition, each relay was followed by two groups of 11 vehicles and more than 20 people.
+Over the distance of the relay, the flame was always followed by a group of six people: the torchbearer who carried the flame, some who accompanied the carrier, and four people in supporting roles, for a total of 6,901 people.
+In addition, each leg was followed by two groups of 11 vehicles and more than 20 people.

-The shape of the torch represented a traditional Japanese torch called taimatsu.
-It was built with aluminum, was 55 centimeters long, and weighed 1.3 kilograms.
-The exterior of the torch was painted silver, to represent winter.
-Runners were blue and white uniforms symbolizing the color of the games and of snow.
+The torch was shaped like a traditional Japanese taimatsu torch.
+It was made of aluminum, was 55 centimeters long, and weighed 1.3 kilograms when it was assembled.
+The exterior of the torch was coloured silver, to represent winter.
+Runners wore blue and white uniforms mixing blue as the main colour of the look of the games and the white as snow.
 The runners' uniforms included logos for the Nagano Olympics and the Olympic Games, a logo of the relay, and of Coca-Cola.